+Application for Federal Assistance SF-424

-16. Congressional Districts Of: a.
+16. Congressional Districts Of:

+a.
 Applicant TX-017 b.
+Program/Project TX-017

-Program/Project TX-017 Attach an additional list of Program/Project Congressional Districts if needed.
+Attach an additional list of Program/Project Congressional Districts if needed.

-Attach an additional list of Program/Project Congressional Districts if needed

-Autorian additional list of Programm roject congressional Districts in needed.

 Add Attachment Delete Attachment View Attachment

 17. Proposed Project:

 a.
-Start Date: 10/01/2017 b.
-End Date: 09/30/2018
+Start Date: 10/01/2018 b.
+End Date: 09/30/2019

 18. Estimated Funding (\$):

 a.
-Federal 250, 189.00
+Federal 343,707.00

 b.
 Applicant 0.00

 c.
-State 0.00
+State 0 , 00

 d.
-Local 0.00
+Local 0 .
+00

 e.
-Other 0.00
+Other 0 .
+00

 f.
-Program Income 60,000.00
+Program Income 65,000.00

 g.
-TOTAL 310, 189.00
+TOTAL 408,707.00

 19. Is Application Subject to Review By State Under Executive Order 12372 Process?

 a.
 This application was made available to the State under the Executive Order 12372 Process for review on

 b.
 Program is subject to E.O.
 12372 but has not been selected by the State for review.

 C. Program is not covered by E.O.
 12372.

 20. Is the Applicant Delinquent On Any Federal Debt?
 (If "Yes," provide explanation in attachment.)
 Yes No

 If "Yes", provide explanation and attach

 Add Attachment Delete Attachment View Attachment

 21. By signing this application, I certify (1) to the statements contained in the list of certifications and (2) that the statements herein are true, complete and accurate to the best of my knowledge.
 I also provide the required assurances and agree to comply with any resulting terms if I accept an award.
 I am aware that any false, fictitious, or fraudulent statements or claims may subject me to criminal, civil, or administrative penalties.
-(U.S. Code, Title 216, Section 1001)

-X I AGREE

-The list of certifications and assurances, or an internet site where you may obtain this list, is contained in the announcement or agency specific instructions.
+(U.S. Code, Title 218, Section 1001) I AGREE The list of certifications and assurances, or an internet site where you may obtain this list, is contained in the announcement or agency specific instructions.

 Authorized Representative:

 Prefix: Mr. First Name: Kean

 Middle Name:

 Last Name: Register

 Suffix:

 Title: City Manager

 Telephone Number: 979-209-5100 Fax Number: 979-209-5106

-Email: kregister@bryantx.gov ]
+Email: kregister@bryantx.gov

-Signature of Authorized Representative: 9
+Signature of Authorized Representative: